 Carro – Compré un carro (do not specify which kind of car)

 Spanish Proper Nouns – Los sustantivos propios

-Los sustantivos propios or Spanish proper nouns are the ones we use to name things or people such as Ana, Carlos, México, Brasil, Toyota and so on .
-What makes them easy to differentiate from common nouns is the fact tht proper nouns will always begin with capital letter as you can see in the sentences in the list.
+Los sustantivos propios or Spanish proper nouns are the ones we use to name things or people such as Ana, Carlos, México, Brasil, Toyota and so on.
+What makes them easy to differentiate from common nouns is the fact that proper nouns will always begin with a capital letter, as you can see in the sentences in the list below.